 Seek unique boxes at antique markets and secondhand stores.
 Prevent damage to the container and surface below when you line the interior of the box with plastic sheeting before filling with plants.

-And speaking of succulents, shallow containers like this tackle box are perfect for sedums and succulents.
-Line the container with plastic first, then fill in with soilless potting mix designed for succulents and cacti.
+Shallow containers like this tackle box are perfect for sedums and succulents.
+Line the container with plastic then fill in with soilless potting mix designed for succulents and cacti.

 Sedum tile is a dense mat that can be easily cut or pulled apart and divided into the compartments of the tackle box.